The Foundation has long understood the important role nurses have in the delivery of care and to transform the future of health.

-The Nurses for Tomorrow grant program awards grants to accredited nursing schools in southeastern Pennsylvania to fund scholarships for undergraduate, graduate, and doctoral nursing students.
-Academic institutions that meet the Foundation’s general eligibility requirements may apply for scholarship grants for their undergraduate, graduate, and/or doctoral nursing programs.
+The Nurses for Tomorrow grant program awards grants to nursing schools in southeastern Pennsylvania to fund scholarships for undergraduate, graduate, and doctoral nursing students.
+Academic institutions that meet the Nurses for Tomorrow grant program’s eligibility requirements may apply for scholarship grants for their undergraduate, graduate, and/or doctoral nursing programs.

 Academic institutions that meet all of our eligibility requirements can contact us for more information about this program.

 We award grants directly to eligible academic institutions and are not involved in the student selection process.
 Nursing students seeking a Nurses for Tomorrow scholarship should contact their nursing program advisor or institution’s financial aid office.

 In disbursing the scholarships, the academic institution is required to select recipients who meet the following conditions: